The 6th annual

 and the Santa Barbara Jazz Society

-We had a superior set of faculty members who met the various students’ ability levels and gave them a boost (and in some cases, a start) in their performance techniques.
+We have a superior set of faculty members who meet the various students’ ability levels and give them a boost (and in some cases, a start) in their performance techniques.

 There are photos and videos to be viewed and heard on this website.
-There are (on display under the Sponsors menu) comments from the students about the 2017 event (including some suggestions).
+There are (on display under the Sponsors menu) comments from the students about previous workshops, and the recent 2020-21 Northwoods Jazz Camp.

 About the Jazz Workshop: